Skip to main content

 What is the biggest driver of high Azure OpenAI costs for .NET developers?

-The single biggest cost driver is using GPT-4o for all requests when many queries could be handled by GPT-4o-mini at 33x lower cost.
-Classify request complexity before routing and send simple queries to the cheaper model.
+The single biggest cost driver is using a premium model (GPT-5.4 or GPT-5.4-pro) for all requests when the majority of queries could be handled by GPT-5.4-mini at 5x lower cost, or GPT-5.4-nano at 20x lower cost for simple lookups.
+Classify request complexity before routing and send simple queries to the cheapest tier that can handle them reliably.

 How does semantic caching reduce Azure OpenAI costs?